-Air conditioning tips:
+Air conditioning:

-- Set the thermostat no lower than 78 degrees higher if you will be away from home. - Keep curtains and furniture away from air intakes and vents. - Avoid cooking, baking and other indoor heat-producing activities on hot days.

-• Whenever possible, use fans instead of air conditioners.
-Follow the manufacturer's recommendations to keep your air conditioner in tip-top shape.
+- Set the thermostat no lower than 78 degrees - higher if you will be away from home. - Keep curtains and furniture away from air intakes and vents. - ther - Avoid cooking, baking and other indoor heat-producing activities on hot days. - Follow the manufacturer's recommendations to keep your air conditioner in tip-top shape.